 A 40+-year veteran of animal care and training, Ken is a biologist and animal behaviorist who has overseen or consulted on training projects for many zoological organizations throughout the world.

-He began his training career working with guide dogs for the visually impaired and has and continues to work with organizations training dogs for service work, search-and-rescue, bomb detection and narcotic detection.
+He began his training career working with guide dogs for the visually impaired and continues to work with organizations training dogs for service work, search-and-rescue, bomb detection and narcotic detection.
 Ken has also maintained a close affiliation with pet training throughout his career.

 Prior to his work with KPCT, Ken served as EVP of Animal Care and Animal Training at Chicago’s Shedd Aquarium for over 25 years, where he developed and supervised animal care and animal health programs, staff training and development, and public presentation programs for more than 32,000 animals.
 Ken has written for numerous scientific publications and authored countless popular articles.
 He authored the book ANIMAL TRAINING: Successful Animal Management through Positive Reinforcement, published in 1999.